Job Opportunities - Northeast

 Free Speech For People is seeking an experienced public interest attorney to join our cutting-edge legal team as Senior Counsel.
 Ideal candidates will have civil rights, campaign finance, anti-corruption, and/or election law experience, and be prepared to take a leading role in our work to defend our Constitution and our democracy and to fulfill the promise of political equality for all.
 OUF.

-Greater Boston Legal Services (GBLS) seeks a senior attorney to join our Family Law Unit.
-The Family Law Unit prioritizes representation and advocacy for survivors of domestic violence in contested Probate and Family Court proceedings and abuse prevention proceedings in the District and Boston Municipal Courts.
-Apply by June 12.
+Greater Boston Legal Services (GBLS) seeks a staff attorney to join our Family Law Unit.
+GBLS provides free legal services and representation to clients in the greater Boston area who cannot afford private legal representation.
+The Family Law Unit prioritizes representation of survivors of domestic violence in contested Probate and Family Court proceedings and in abuse prevention proceedings in the District and Boston Municipal Courts.
+GBLS also engages in systemic advocacy on behalf of client populations.
+OUF.

 Greater Boston Legal Services | Administrative Secretary/Legal Assistant (ASLA) (Boston, MA) [$47,000 - $49,000]